AlexStormwood/vine-infinite-spinner-fix/README.md

 This extension does not collect, store or transmit any data.
 It has a single purpose: to fix the infinite spinner bug on Amazon Vine.

 It will work for any Chromium browser (Chrome, Brave, Kiwi etc).
-It does also work for Firefox though I haven't published it to the Firefox Add-ons store.

-If there is demand for Firefox then I will sort it.
-Otherwise you can build from source and install it locally.
+Firefox version coming soon.

 ## Install